ohrite/circuit-breakers-2024/presentation.md

 _class: lead
 -->

-# Starting Up
+# Power

 <!--
-If you're coming into this room and don't know what to build, I recommend the Lean Startup book by Eric Ries, even if you're going to be offering hourly consulting, in fact especially then
+If you're coming into this room and don't know what to build, even if you're going to be offering hourly consulting, I recommend the Lean Startup book by Eric Ries

-As your co-op starts up, it looks like everything else: recruiting founders, finding your first sale, doing a little planning, and finding money
+As your co-op starts up, it looks like everyone else: recruiting founders, landing your first sale, doing a little planning, and finding money

-If you find money, you'll incorporate, and you'll need to determine membership.
+If you find money, you'll incorporate, and you'll need to make some serious decisions

-This is the first point of difference: your team is creating a power structure.
-Let's hear some wisdom from a co-op member at MoV
+This is the first point of difference compared to a traditional business: rather than creating a founder-led dictatorship where you make random guesses and maybe they work out, you're creating a power structure to make random guesses together
 -->

 ---

 <!--